 - Reboot your PC.

-Now check if you have fixed the issue of Print Screen not working.
+Now check if you have fixed the issue of the Print Screen not working.

 Method #2 Disable F Mode or F Lock key